muhammadrivaldy/all-about-tech/code_smells.md

 - **Feature envy**: A method accesses another object more than its own data
 - **Inappropriate intimacy**: A class uses internal fields and methods of another class
-- **Message chains**: When a client requests an object, that object request to another one, and so on
+- **Message chains**: When a client requests an object, that object requests to another one, and so on
-- **Middle man**: A class perform only one action and delegating work to another class
+- **Middle man**: A class performs only one action and delegates work to another class

 ## Reference